Ryan Meara: Professional

+On March 23, 2024, Meara recorded his first MLS clean sheet since 2020 in a 4–0 victory over Inter Miami CF.

+On January 22, 2025, ahead of the upcoming 2025 season, Meara announced his retirement from playing soccer after 13 seasons in the professional game.

 International

 Meara, who qualified for Irish citizenship through his grandparents, was named to the Republic of Ireland U-21 team on April 30, 2012.
-However, the Red Bulls did not permit him to train with Ireland, despite the call-up would not require him to miss any MLS games.
+However, the Red Bulls did not permit him to train with Ireland, despite the fact that the call-up would not require him to miss any MLS games.

 In June 2014, Ireland's senior team used Red Bulls' training facilities before a friendly match against Portugal, and Meara joined the Irish for a practice session.
 Ireland coach Martin O'Neill said he would "keep an eye on things".